ServerHubOrg/serverhub-mvc/doc/Cache.md

 ### What Will Happen If Cache Size Exceeded Limitation

 If the exception occurs while ServerHub starting, there will be an error thrown and ServerHub will terminate immediately.
-But if it occurs while ServerHub running, and with the growth of dynamic resources, RCS has to unload some files that have lower `weight`.
+But if it occurs while ServerHub running, and with the growth of dynamic resources, RCS has to unload some files that have lower `caculated weight`.
 And that is called **WCS**.

 ## When to Cache